 The first step in healing the marriage is to address the source of the depression.
 You can ask yourself, is my marriage making me depressed?
-If the answer is yes, ask yourself this: Do I believe the depression ruined my marriage?
-These are great places to start because they will force you to address whether or not the depression stems from the marriage itself.
+If the answer is yes, ask yo self: Do I believe the depression ruined my marriage?
+These are great places to start because they will force you to address whether or not the depression stems from the wedding itself.

-If your marriage is causing depression, there needs to be some serious intervention.
-Uncovering the source of depression may also help you realize that even though the depression seems to be stemming from an unhappy marriage, it could also be caused by external factors like genetics or life circumstances.
-These are important questions to consider when figuring out how to heal from depression.
+If your marriage is causing depression, some serious intervention must be taken.
+Uncovering the source of depression may also help you realize that even though the dep session seems to stem from an unhappy marriage, it could also be caused by external factors like genetics or life circumstances.
+These are essential questions to consider when figuring out how to heal from depression.

-Part of addressing the source of depression is to fight against the depression and find the energy to do some self-reflection.
-It’s important to note that only the person suffering from depression can truly address what the source of their depression is.
-As a first step, make an appointment with your primary care doctor to rule out any medical causes such as vitamin deficiencies or hormone imbalances.
-If this does not explain where your depression is coming from, the next step would be to seek a mental health professional.
+First, make an appointment with your primary care doctor to rule out any medical cause, such as vitamin deficiencies or hormone imbalances.
+If this does not explain where your depression is coming from, the next step would be o seek a mental health professional.